Tyson Barrie

-Tyson Barrie (born July 26, 1991) is a Canadian professional ice hockey defenceman for the Nashville Predators of the National Hockey League (NHL).
-He has previously played for the Colorado Avalanche, Toronto Maple Leafs, and the Edmonton Oilers.
+Tyson Barrie (born July 26, 1991) is a Canadian former professional ice hockey defenceman and current Vancouver Canucks analyst for Sportsnet.
+He played in the National Hockey League (NHL) for the Colorado Avalanche, Toronto Maple Leafs, Edmonton Oilers, Nashville Predators, and Calgary Flames.
 He was drafted by the Avalanche in the third round, 64th overall, of the 2009 NHL Entry Draft.

 Early life

 Barrie was born on July 26, 1991, in Victoria, British Columbia, Canada, to parents Kristy and Len Barrie.
 His father Len is a former NHL player and Tampa Bay Lightning co-owner.
 He also has a sister named Victoria.
 As a result of his father's job, Barrie lived in Florida for a while growing up and interacted with many of the players, including former Panthers player Peter Worrell who would throw him into a laundry machine as a prank.
 Barrie began his minor hockey career in Long Beach, California and continued it when the family moved to Victoria.